 VM are currently very busy, both in housing and other sectors.
 The Menard Group is heavily focused on innovation with the next steps being improvement to the way we work on site.
 For example, Menard’s research and development teams have recently rolled out a new, innovative rig computer which can track production, material volumes, drilling depths and much more with the information being available to view in real time on site or via a landing page on the internet.

-Premier Guarantee offers a product and system approval process to help companies like Vibro Menard gain accreditation under our technical requirements, learn more about product approval.
+Premier Guarantee offers a system acceptance process to help companies like Vibro Menard gain accreditation under our technical requirements, learn more about system acceptance.

 Photos and video: © Vibro Menard